tripal/tripal_doc/docs/site_building/example_genomic/organisms.rst

 Organisms
 =========

-Before loading our data we must first have an organism to which the data will be associated.
+Before we can load our data we must first have an organism to which the data will be associated.
 Chado v1.3 does not come preloaded with any organisms (although previous version of Chado do).
 For this tutorial we will import genomic data for Citrus sinesis (sweet orange), so we must first create the organism.

 Creating an Organism Page
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 We can add the organism using the **Add Tripal Content** link in the top administrative menu or from **Content** -> **Add Tripal Content**.
-The Add Tripal Content page has several content types already available, including the Organism content type.
+The Add Tripal Content page has several content types already available, including the **Organism** content type.

 .. note::

- Drupal provides its own content types such as Article and Basic Page.
-These content types are referred to as nodes in Drupal speak.
-You can add these content types via the Add Content page.
+ Drupal provides its own content types such as **Article** and **Basic Page**.
+These content types are referred to as **nodes** in Drupal speak.
+You can add these content types via the **Add Content** page.
 Tripal v4 derived content types are separated from these Drupal content types.
-While

 .. figure:: add_tripal_content.png